Bindings

 - Events Bindings - support of binding on control events is implemented.
 The access to EventArgs parameter can be got by usage of

-keyword. - Validation Support - validation is provided by
+$argskeyword. - Validation Support - validation is provided by

-method you can get all errors on the view or only errors for particular properties.
+INotifyDataErrorInfointerface.
+It allows to show error messages on every platform you needed.
+With help of$GetErrors()method you can get all errors on the view or only errors for particular properties.
 It could be useful whenever exists a necessity to show an error to end-user. - Extended Command Bindings - an end-user can manipulate in what manner visual control will react on

-method. - Relative Bindings - bindings can be setted in relative manner i.e. data context of control can be setted on any other control in visual tree.
+CanExecutemethod's result.
+In other words, "Enabled" property of any control can be controlled by bound command'sCanExecutemethod. - Relative Bindings - bindings can be setted in relative manner i.e. data context of control can be setted on any other control in visual tree.
 It is the analogue of

-property on XAML platforms (WPF, WinRT, etc). - Attached Bindings - MugenMvvm bindings support attached properties, methods and events.
+RelativeSourceproperty on XAML platforms (WPF, WinRT, etc). - Attached Bindings - MugenMvvm bindings support attached properties, methods and events.
 It allows end-users to extend any visual control on any platform.

 - Dynamic Resource Bindings - any object from resources are available through binding mechanism.
 For instance, cross-platform localization of application can be easily implemented.